Helping an agency attract clients by merging a design portfolio with an e-commerce knowledge center

 Jared wanted the attention to be less about the Tempus Creative brand and more about what customers need.
 We changed the wording on the home page and prioritized the hire vs learn actions.

 It was mentioned that e-books could also be sold in bundles.
+We made cards to showcase the e-book bundles.

 Jared want to avoid the lengthy contact form.
 He wanted a quicker way for people to contact Tempus Creative about hiring needs.
 We replaced the contact form with a “book-a-call” modal with less typing required to connect with Tempus Creative.